 Out of the box, WooCommerce has a number of basic coupon functionalities.
 For a lot of stores, this will be plenty.
 But some stores need more robust coupon handling.
-Frequently for those Smart Coupons is used to handle things such as gift certificates and store credits.

 The standard WooCommerce functionality allows for a number of controls on coupons:

 - Percentage or fixed amount discounts (ie: 10% off or $10 off)

 - Coupons to expire on a certain date

 - Coupons to begin on a certain date

 - Individual use only (allow only this coupon to be used on the cart)

 - Limit to specific product(s)

 - Limit to specific email address (you have a specific individual that you want to give a coupon for their exclusive usage)

 - Limit number of total times a coupon is used